mpardalos/KRunner-SSH/README.md

 ## Terminal Command

-As every terminal emulator has different options on how to start a new SSH session, you can specify the command to open the SSH session as arguments passed to `runner.py`.
+As every terminal emulator has different options on how to start a new SSH session, you can specify the command to open the SSH session using the config file `~/.config/krunner-ssh`, or as arguments passed to `runner.py`.

 The `{}` placeholder will be replaced by the hostname.